CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 You can manually add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation if you need when this toggle is **off**.
 But the **Enable OOB** toggle must be enabled to use the OOB network.

 ## Custom Topologies with DOT Files
-Air supports creating custom topologies using DOT files.

-DOT files are the filetype used with the open-source graph visualization software Graphviz.
-They are simple, text-based files and allow for quick and easy customization.
+Air supports creating custom topologies using DOT files, which are the file type used with the open-source graph visualization software Graphviz.
+They are simple, customizable text-based files.

 You can upload DOT files directly into Air to generate a topology.
-This allows you to easily share and create copies of a topology and save the topology somewhere in a reusable file.
-You can modify them in any text editor, like notepad or VS Code.
+This allows you to share and create copies of a topology and save the topology in a reusable file.
+You can modify them using a text editor.

 ### DOT Syntax

-DOT files use the `.dot` file extention.
+DOT files use the `.dot` file extension.
 They define nodes, attributes and connections for generating a topology for a network.

-Here is an example of a simple topology DOT file with 1 spine, 2 leaves and 2 servers connected to each leaf.
+The following is an example of a simple topology DOT file with 1 spine, 2 leaf nodes, and 2 servers connected to each leaf.
 ```
 graph "Demo" {
   "spine01" [ function="spine" memory="4096" os="sonic-vs-202305" cpu="2" ]